Humans benefit greatly from having brows because they protect our eyes from light and moisture and enhance our ability to express ourselves.

 15. Tiger

 Tigers are the largest cats alive and the top predators.
-The Russian Far East, Sumatra, the Indochinese Peninsula, and the Indian subcontinent are home to most of them.
+Most are found in the Russian Far East, Sumatra, the Indochinese Peninsula, and the Indian subcontinent.

 Although fierce hunters, these animals with eyebrows are among the most adorable wild creatures because of their dark-colored, vertical stripes on their orange-reddish coats.